 I’m a big proponent of Raw Foods Fusion.
-What?
-You may ask is that???
-Raw foods fusion is like my philosophy of life and food or rather what my philosophy has or is becoming in life and in food… Everything in moderation and never get too extreme.
+What, you may ask is that???
+Raw foods fusion is my philosophy of life and food or rather what my philosophy is trying to become in life and in food… Everything in moderation and never get too extreme.

 Strangely, nutrition school actually helped me start to become a proponent of fusion living.
-Most nutritionists, dietitians and natural health practitioners come out of their training as zealots–believing what they learned is the way and nothing else will work as well and there can be only one solution and it is their solution.
-I experienced going through school with a wide variety of “health zealots” and nobody ate the same or had the same “nutrition rules”.
-Yet everyone was healthy–though everyone had a different definition of what “healthy” was.
+Most nutritionists, dietitians and natural health practitioners come out of their training as zealots–believing what they learned is the way and nothing else will work and there can be only one solution and it is their solution.
+I experienced going through school with a wide variety of “health zealots,” yet everyone was healthy–though everyone had a different definition of what “healthy” was.
 That opened my eyes to the recognition that everyone is different and needs different things.
 There is no one way that will work for everyone.

-You may have noticed that I indicated that I have “started to” become a proponent of fusion living and not so extreme.
+I am only in the beginning, learning stages of being a proponent of fusion living.
 I haven’t succeeded yet and there are some nutrition related things that I’m pretty much a “my way is the right way and I’m not budging on it thing”… If you have celiac or non-celiac gluten intolerance, you should never eat ANY gluten (well no more than 1 to 50 ppm depending on the person) forever and ever and ever… amen.
 Microwaves are the devil and should be destroyed (yes, I have dropped one out of the window of a house before–back in my extreme days).
 Protein and fat should be in every meal and snack (the type of healthy protein and healthy fat is individual though).
 Eat within 1 hour of waking (unless fasting).
 Oh and when I love… I love hard, blindly and trust completely and that has only gotten worse since my zealot days.
 And when my heart is broken and I come to my senses when I’ve been shit on repeatedly, I sever my love hard, blindly and distrust completely.
 Besides that, every day is a fight that sometimes I win and sometimes I lose, to allow myself to maintain diversity of thinking, feeling, eating and being.
 But mostly I win and it gets easier and easier, because it sucks to have only one passion at a time and to have no time for anything or anyone else.
 So fusion…

 So what is raw foods fusion?